Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Discussion

 \subsection{A note on Lidov-Kozai mechanism}

-Lidov-Kozai mechanism can also excite eccentricity and inclination of the planet.
-However, when ivection or evection resonance is important, Lidov-Kozai mechanism should never operate because the precession rate of the planets is fast enough to completely suppress Lidov-Kozai oscillation: the precession timescale is $\sim P_B$, while the Lidov-Kozai timescale is $\sim P_B^2/P$, which is larger by a factor of $P_B/P\sim \mu^{-1}$.
+Lidov-Kozai mechanism can also excite eccentricity and inclination of the planet. {However, when ivection or evection resonance is important, the nodal precession timescale of the planets ($\sim P_B$) is generally short enough to completely suppress mutual inclination perturbation due to Lidov-Kozai mechanism, which occurs at a timescale of $\sim (P_B^2/P) (1-e_B^2)^{3/2}$.
+The ratio between the two timescales is $\sim (P_B/P) (1-e_B^2)^{3/2}\sim \mu^{-1} (1-e_B^2)^{3/2}$, and Lidov-Kozai mechanism can be important only when the binary eccentricity is extremely high ($e_B>0.99$ for Jupiter-mass planets).}

+{On the other hand, Lidov-Kozai mechanism may affect the eccentricity evolution of the planets if at least one of them have a relatively low apsidal precession rate, as discussed in \citet{Takeda2008}.
+This mechanism is irrelevant for systems like Kepler-108 where both planets are massive and undergo fast apsidal precession.
+However, it can become relevant for systems with more extreme mass ratios, where the apsidal precession of the more massive planet is slow.}